News Flash: The LUDS Tool

 Land Use Decision Support: Species of Conservation Concern Tool

-The Land Use Decision Support: Species Conservation Concern (LUDS SCC) Tool is a comprehensive online biodiveristy informatics platform created by the Endangered Wildlife Trust (EWT) and hosted by the South African National Biodiversity Institute (SANBI).
+The Land Use Decision Support: Species Conservation Concern (LUDS SCC) Tool is a comprehensive online biodiversity informatics platform created by the Endangered Wildlife Trust (EWT) and hosted by the South African National Biodiversity Institute (SANBI).
 It is set to be launched in April 2023 and will provide spatial data on threatened terrestrial biodiversity that is readily accessible to all members of society.
-The tool contains distribution data on species of conservation concern of both plants and animals1.
+The tool contains distribution data on species of conservation concern of both plants and animals 1.
 The animal taxa currently included in the tool are amphibians, birds, butterflies, freshwater fish, mammals, reptiles, spiders, and other invertebrates (including a combination of grasshoppers, beetles, and millipedes).

 The tool defines species of conservation concern as species listed as either Critically Endangered, Endangered, Vulnerable, or Near Threatened according to the latest IUCN Red List Assessments.
 Furthermore, the tool includes plant and invertebrate species assessed as Critically Rare and Rare by peer-reviewed national assessments.